composewell/streamly/docs/Developer/stream-fold-duality.md

 could usually be the seed type.
 For example, `fromList :: [a] -> Stream m a [a]`.

+A stream always stops with a possibly empty (of no consequence) result, a fold always starts with a possibly empty/zero result.

 Stream is covariant in both "a" and "r", therefore, Monad instances are possible both ways:
 * Source m a r : Appending Monad